Mohassann/Offline_evaluation_in_RecommenderSystems/README.md

 Mainly we focused on the impact of data leakage on Recommender Systems accuracy.

-We reproduced the results that were implemented by:
+We reproduced the results using the following implementations that were implemented by:

 Yitong Ji, Aixin Sun, Jie Zhang, Chenliang Li (2020).
-[A Critical Study on Data Leakage in Recommender System Offline Evaluation](https://arxiv.org/abs/2010.11060).
+[A Critical Study on Data Leakage in Recommender System Offline Evaluation](https://arxiv.org/abs/2010.11060).[github](https://github.com/dataLeakageRec/dataLeakageRec)

-They adopted the implementation from the authors Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and Tat-Seng Chua (2017) Neural Collaborative Filtering [Paper](https://arxiv.org/abs/1708.05031), [github](https://github.com/hexiangnan/) and verified that the code is able to reproduce the results in the original paper if following their experimental settings.
+They were adopted the implementation from the authors Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and Tat-Seng Chua (2017) Neural Collaborative Filtering [Paper](https://arxiv.org/abs/1708.05031), [github](https://github.com/hexiangnan/) and verified that the code is able to reproduce the results in the original paper if following their experimental settings.

 # **Models**